-• The Security Target contains assumptions about the physical environment of the TOE.
-It is essential to understand that - even though the terminal that operates the TOE implements some very basic features for physical protection - the operators, administrators and revisors have to ensure that no unauthorized and unobserved access to the terminal that operates the TOE is possible.

-• The correct operation of the software environment of the TOE (i.e. the Operating System/Firmware) is of specific importance to the secure operation of the TOE.
+- The Security Target contains assumptions about the physical environment of the TOE.
+It is essential to understand that even though the terminal that operates the TOE implements some very basic features for physical protection the operators, administrators, and revisors have to ensure that no unauthorized and unobserved access to the terminal that operates the TOE is possible. - The terminals that operates the TOE shall be powered off every evening. - The correct operation of the software environment of the TOE (i.e. the Operating System/Firmware) is of specific importance to the secure operation of the TOE.
 As such, the certificate for the TOE shall only be valid for the operation using the exact version of the Operating System/Firmware as it has been available during evaluation.